Landmark Property Management – Hire Smart Virtual Assistants

 Embrace a huge change in your business and recreate the value of time while enjoying your business by hiring an excellent virtual assistant with us today!
 Feel free to book an appointment with today so I can help you set up from start to a new start!

-Anne: Four, three, two, one.
-Good afternoon.
+Anne: Good afternoon!
 My name is Anne Lackey.
 I’m the co-founder of HireSmartVAs, and welcome to the show.
-I’m so excited to introduce to you Jason Marcodes.
+I’m so excited to introduce to you Jason Marcordes.
 He is with Landmark Property Management, and they specialize in residential single-family and multifamily rental properties in the Chicago area.
 And they have kind of a nice balance of in-house staff and remote workers.

 And so, Jason, welcome to the show.
 We are so excited to have you.
 Why don’t you tell us a little bit about how you got started in property management?

 Jason Marcordes: Like you said, I’m based out of Chicago, born and raised in the south suburbs.
 So, while I was going to school, actually my uncle had a property management company, so I started through the family business and then kind of went off on my own, worked for a couple of different companies, a larger corporate background, and then just at some point realized that I wanted to do it for myself and try to do it better.